PROCESS

 PRODUCTION

+The first step in the malting process is steeping.
 During steeping, water is absorbed by the raw barley kernel and germination begins.
-Steeping starts with raw barley that has been sorted and cleaned, then transferred into steep tanks and covered with water.
+Steeping starts with raw seed that has been sorted and cleaned, then transferred into steep tanks and covered with water.
+Water is crucial to the malting process, providing the medium for the biochemical reactions that occur inside the seed kernel.

-For the next three days, the raw barley is submerged and periodically uncovered, allowing the grain to rest and respiration to take place.
+For the next three days, the raw grain is submerged and periodically uncovered, allowing the grain to rest and respiration to occur.
 The absorbed water activates the enzymatic process.
-This process in turn initiates growth of the acrospire (sprout).
+This process, in turn, initiates the growth of the acrospire (sprout).

 Steeping is complete when the barley has reached a sufficient moisture level to allow uniform breakdown of the starches and proteins.

-One visual indicator that the maltster uses to determine the completion of steeping is to count the percentage of kernels that show “chit”.
-Raw barley that has been properly steeped is referred to as “chitted” barley”, the “chit” being the start of the rootlets that are now visibly emerging from the embryo of the kernel.
+One visual indicator that the maltster uses to determine the completion of steeping is to count the percentage of kernels that show “chit.”
+Raw grain that has been properly steeped is referred to as “chitted,” the “chit” being the start of the rootlets that are now visibly emerging from the embryo of the kernel.

 The chitted barley is transferred from the steep tank to the germination floor.
 Germination, which began in the steep tank, continues in the compartment where the barley kernel undergoes modification.

-Turning the barley periodically keeps the grain bed from becoming too warm and rootlets from growing together, or felting.
+Periodic turning of the barley keeps the grain bed from becoming too warm and rootlets from “felting” or growing together.

-Germination is halted by drying.
-If germination continued, the kernel would continue to grow and all of the starch reserves needed by the brewer would be used by the growing plant.
+The germination process is halted by drying.
+If germination was allowed to continue, the kernel would continue to grow, and the growing plant would use all of the starch reserves needed by the brewer.

-Once kilning is complete, the grain must be cleaned prior to shipping.
+The grain must be cleaned once kilning is complete, prior to shipping.
 The objective of cleaning is to remove all of the rootlets, thin kernels, and broken kernels from the finished product.

 STEP FOUR